Kőnig's theorem (set theory): Details

-where < means strictly less than in cardinality, i.e. there is an injective function from A_{i} to B_{i}, but not one going the other way.
+where < means strictly less than in cardinality, i.e. there is an injective function from the left-hand side to the right-hand side, but not one going the other way.
 The union involved need not be disjoint (a non-disjoint union can't be any bigger than the disjoint version, also assuming the axiom of choice).
 In this formulation, Kőnig's theorem is equivalent to the axiom of choice.

 (Of course, Kőnig's theorem is trivial if the cardinal numbers m_{i} and n_{i} are finite and the index set I is finite.
 If I is empty, then the left sum is the empty sum and therefore 0, while the right product is the empty product and therefore 1.)